How Multiple Conditions Work Together

 Combined Logic: All conditions must be satisfied for the permission to apply.
 This means:

-- If a permission has conditions for both suppliers and countries, a user must have access to both the specified suppliers AND the specified countries
+- If a permission has conditions for suppliers, countries, catalogs, or categories, a user must have access to all the specified conditions

 - If any condition is not met, the entire permission is not applicable